 A Master of Science (MS) in Finance from Webster is designed to provide a quantitative and comprehensive examination of the finance field.
 Students advance through the topics of corporate finance, investments, and market instruments and institutions.
 Additionally, students experience a significant exposure to supporting coursework in the closely related fields of accounting and economics.
 A capstone course ties together the major finance topics and exposes students to literature, and the analysis thereof, pertinent to the field.
 After a comprehensive examination of the field, students may choose their electives to satisfy their specific career goals.

 Webster Vienna has become a recognized educational institution in the University Recognition Program of The CFA Institute.
 The Master of Science in Finance program has been acknowledged as incorporating at least 70 percent of the Chartered Financial Analyst® (CFA®) Program Candidate Body of Knowledge.
-Also a limited number of Webster University’s students are eligible for scholarships for the CFA® program.
+Also a limited number of Webster Vienna's students can apply for the CFA® Program Awareness Scholarship each year.

 - Graduates can determine the value of financial assets.